|

 The t-ratios indicate that the observed temperature trends are not significantly different from zero at the 95 percent level of confidence.

-After having reviewed the temperature trends in the regions where tropical cyclones form and develop it is now appropriate to look at the time series statistics on hurricanes.
+After having reviewed the temperature trends in the region where tropical cyclones form and develop it is now appropriate to look at the time series statistics on hurricanes.

 Visually there does not appear to be any significant trend in the total number of hurricanes on the number of category 3 or higher.
 The visual impression is confirmed for a compilation of the averages by decades, as shown below.

-The wind speed statistics for hurricanes do not show a perceptible trend.
+The wind speed statistics for hurricanes in the Atlantic definitely do not show a perceptible upward trend.
+In fact, if anything according to Landsea's data they are decreasing.

 HOME PAGE OF Thayer Watkins |